 1943, Montgomery, Alabama: Rosa Parks tries to board a bus, but after paying the fare sees there are people standing in the back staircase, where the "coloured" passengers are supposed to enter.
 She tries to walk down the front aisle, but the bus driver demands she exit and re-enter in the back.
 When she eventually relents, the bus drives off without her before she can get back on.

 1955: The TARDIS lands in an alleyway, and the Doctor notes that this is not Sheffield.
 Her companions are less than impressed, as this is either the ninth or fourteenth time they've missed their destination; one wonders if the TARDIS is being a troll again.
 Before they can leave again, the TARDIS' screens inform the Doctor that there's artron energy in the vicinity, which piques her interest since there shouldn't be any (and that something being where it shouldn't be usually means bad things are occurring).
 The companions are a bit iffy, but venture forth with The Doctor to see what's up.

 While walking down a street, Ryan gets a first-hand introduction to the racism of '50s American South when he tries to return a dropped glove to a white woman, and gets slapped hard by her husband.
 The others leap to his defence, but before a scuffle can ensue, a woman steps in to defuse the situation: Rosa Parks.
 After she promises the man that his suit, which she's working on, will be done by tomorrow, the couple storms off.
 Rosa tells the four time travellers that they should be careful not to cause any trouble, and when she introduces herself, all four are thrilled to meet her, and the Doctor nearly squees.
 The Doctor manages to prevent any future spoilers from being leaked, but scans Rosa as she walks off, discovering traces of artron energy around her - remember that aforementioned bad thing occurring?
 Mmm, yeah.

 Tracking the artron energy leads the Doctor and her friends to Montgomery's bus depot, where they find a suitcase in a locked warehouse, hidden by a Perception Filter, with a selection of futuristic gadgets inside.
 They are quickly accosted by the owner, the man in the leather jacket.
 After a chase, the Doctor has a chat with the man, whose name is Krasko, atop a rusted fuel tank.
-He asks her if her time machine is a TARDIS, claiming that they're worth a lot of money (one can only imagine, given that she's one of only two left in the universe, how much the TARDIS would bring), and the Doctor scoffs at this, claiming hers isn't.
+He asks her if her time machine is a TARDIS, claiming that they're worth a lot of money (one can only imagine, given that she's one of only two left in the universe, how much the TARDIS would bring), and the Doctor scoffs at this ("Second hand, huge mileage, one careless owner."note ).
 She's taken the spare battery for his temporal displacement weapon, and he threatens her, which she's not impressed by.
 Krasko claims ignorance of Rosa when the Doctor mentions her name, and the Doctor and her friends walk away.
 When Yaz asks if they're leaving Montgomery, the Doctor responds, "Not in a million years."
 The aforementioned bad thing that is occurring has to be sorted.

 Since they can't go back to the TARDIS as Krasko knows where it is, they get a room at a motel, which is unfortunately "Whites Only", necessitating Ryan and Yaz to be smuggled in through the bathroom window in the back.
 The Doctor starts getting everyone to list what they know about Rosa and her bus ride, since it's obvious that the time traveller they met is trying to interfere.
 She starts writing on the wall with a marker, and Graham objects to the vandalism as she isn't Banksy.
 Or is she?
 In any case, the pen is special.
 The discussion is interrupted by a knock on the door, and Ryan and Yaz flee to the bathroom.
 The Doctor sonics the ink to turn it invisible, and opens the door to reveal a police officer.
 Apparently, our heroes have made some "good citizens" uncomfortable with their non-bigoted views.
 Graham claims that they are in town to sell an invention, effectively describing a smartphone (hilariously attempting to use terms appropriate to the 1950s), and then claims his name is Steve Jobs.
 The officer is skeptical, but when he enters the bathroom, it's empty.
 Ryan and Yaz have slipped out to the alley and hidden behind a dumpster, where they discuss how uncomfortable it is to be in the racist past, while also talking about the racism they each face in their own time.

 After Graham gives Ryan and Yaz the all-clear, the brainstorming resumes, as the Doctor states that they need every bit of information about what happened the night of Rosa's bus ride, especially since a newspaper reveals that it's supposed to happen tomorrow.
 And the Doctor suspects that the time traveller she met is going to do whatever he can to try and steer history off-course.
 After a lot of hard work, they deduce where Rosa lives, where she works, and which bus route she's going to take.
 Graham goes to the bar to track down the bus driver, James Blake, and Ryan goes to Rosa's house, where he serves coffee and meets Martin Luther King, Jr. The Doctor, meanwhile, confronts Krasko and tricks him into sending his suitcase of gear to the far future with his temporal displacement weapon.
 She further identifies him as a former inmate of the Stormcage Containment Facility with a neural implant preventing him from hurting or killing anyone, due to a history of mass murder - even River, who was convicted of killing the Doctor and was a trained psychopath, never needed one of those.
 She tells him that his plan isn't going to work, confiscating his weapon and destroying his vortex manipulator (effectively stranding him in 1955), before leaving.